C-Stevens/laika/doc/format.py.md

 ### Examples
 The following examples employ examples of more complicated nesting and usage for `format.py`'s functions.
 The output is more-or-less indicative of how the text will appear in user's IRC clients.

+Due to GitHub's strict HTML filtering, the below representations are provided in image form.
+Equivalent HTML representations are accompanied as alt-text and can be viewed in the raw markdown file.

 ```python
 src.format.bold(src.format.italic(src.format.underline("foo")))
 ```